slavc/mapbtc/README.md

 mapbtc uses a public domain implementation of SHA256 by Brad Conte, taken from the repository https://github.com/B-Con/crypto-algorithms

+## How it works

+mapbtc concurrently connects to the peers it knows, asks them for their lists of known peers and as soon as they send the list, connection is closed and information about the peer is written to the output file, after which mapbtc concurrently connects to the yet-unseen peers from the list the peer returned and so on.
+All the networking I/O is done concurrently using epoll(2) and finite state machines.

+The initial list of peers is discovered by resolving the hard-coded seed domain names.

+The maximum number of concurrent connections is determined by the limit of maximum number of open file descriptors in the environment, you can view the current value of this limit using the `ulimit -n` command.
+In case this limit is set to infinity, the maximum number of connections is capped at 60000.

 ## Building and running mapbtc

 mapbtc has no external dependencies beyond standard C library and Linux